devenshah2018/drone-trajectory-interface/README.md

 - Mission statistics and speed profile analysis
 - Export options: Excel, PDF, JSON
 - Mobile responsive, accessible, and enterprise-quality UI

+## Acknowledgements

+This project was developed as part of **The Build Fellowship** program by **OpenAvenue Ventures**, a transformative experience that provided the foundation for building real-world engineering solutions.
+Special thanks to **Ayush Baid** and the **Drone Flight Planner System** team for providing mentorship and support throughout the development process.

+This project was originally forked from the [Drone Flight Planner System](https://hub.buildfellowship.com/projects/drone-flight-planner-system-flight-path-for-efficient-data-capture) build project, which served as the foundation for implementing advanced flight planning algorithms and optimization techniques.

 ---